amrmhassan/smart-wallet/time line.md

 [Pending]
 add a lastActivatedDate to each profile
---then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)
+--then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top) in the from json (transactions, profiles, quick actions) dates just make sure if it is a timestamp or just a date cause this will convert the data from the firestore and the local database as well